cultuurnet/apidocs/projects/authentication/docs/methods.md

 API endpoints that require no real authentication but need to know what client is accessing it for customization and technical support reasons use [client identification](./client-identification.md).

+This is the simplest method, it works by including your client id as a header or URL query parameter in your API request.

-Usually used by APIs that need to provide info to anonymous users in web browsers, for example UiTdatabank's Search API.
+It is usually used by APIs that need to provide info to anonymous users in web browsers, where both client access tokens and user access tokens cannot be used.
+For example UiTdatabank's Search API.

 *   ✅ Suitable for frontend applications
 *   ✅ Suitable for backend applications